Minerals are necessary to keep the body healthy and increase the efficiency of your body to perform different tasks.

-According to study by Loyola University Healthcare System, adequate intake of calcium reduces risk of fracture, Osteoporosis (a bone disease in which body loses too much bones, makes little bones or both) and diabetes
+According to a study by Loyola University Healthcare System, adequate intake of calcium reduces the risk of fracture, Osteoporosis (a bone disease in which body loses too many bones, makes little bones or both), and diabetes.

-People with some disorder cannot obtain enough this mineral so they should find some other alternative source of getting this mineral.
-According to study, people with lactose intolerance intake lower amount of sodium and they should find other source of getting calcium.
+People with some disorders cannot obtain enough this mineral so they should find some other alternative source of getting this mineral.

 Calcium Dose per day

 The amount of calcium intake varies from age to age.